Recycling Computers in Cincinnati does not have to be a worry. Sometimes when I visit clients, I come across a room full of dinosaurs.

 You can also watch for e-cycling events held throughout Cincinnati communities during the year.
 Local governments set up collection days with authorized vendors who agree to haul away waste.
 It’s typically a free service for residents.
 Check here and your local city websites for upcoming events.

 Alert: Other Technologies May Hold Proprietary Info, Too

 As you upgrade systems in your office and purge the old, be careful: It’s not just computers that you need to be wary about dumping.

-Advanced phone systems, drives or multi-function printers… anything that can be connected to a network can store information.
+Smartphones, tablets, internet of things (IoT) devices, advanced phone systems, drives or multi-function printers… anything that can be connected to a network can and likely does store information.
 For example, some printers may store information from prints, faxes and more, which can be rich information for any cyber criminal to mine.
 These items all should be wiped clean by a professional as well.

 "14 Non-Technical Things You Can Do Today to Protect Your Business from Cyber Crime"